Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 #### Impact: _Performance_, _Cost Optimiztion_

 High-traffic applications require optimal retrieval of content.
 Implementing optimization techniques such as compression and HTTP accelerators can improve the retrieval performance of assets within your AVS environment.
 Using a Content Delivery Network (CDN) in conjunction with the Azure VMware Solution assists in optimizing the retrieval and distribution by caching frequently accessed content.
+Compression techniques on files before they are transmitted also can save costs by reducing the size of transmitted data.
+Additional cost savings are possible when the data is served through the CDN as they are cached at a nearby edge location closer to the user reducing the distance traveled.
 ### Recommendation
 - Place your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.
 - Use compression to minimize the payload of static assets